Programming in Go

 func (buftary *BufferTArray) SetElemUsed(tptoken uint64, errstr *BufferT, newUsed uint32) error

-Use this method to set the current number of valid strings (subscripts or variable names) in the BufferTArray
+Use this method to set the current number of valid strings (subscripts or variable names) in the BufferTArray.

 If the underlying structures have not yet been allocated, return the STRUCTUNALLOCD error.